bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 We also need to link the origin parameter (which we defined earlier) into the model.

 >Somewhere within the model line, add `origin="@origin.t:empty"`.

+**====I THINK TIM OR TANJA SHOULD CHECK THE NEXT TWO PARAGRAPHS====**

 The next argument to note is `conditionOnRoot="true"`.
-Whenever we conduct a Bayesian birth-death phylogenetic or phylodynamic analysis, we have to choose a single facet of the model which will remain fixed in some way, for all of the other parameters to move around.
-We describe the model as being **conditioned** on this value.
-Here we can see that the default value to condition on is the age of the origin (or root); as discussed earlier, this means assuming that the first divergence in our sampled phylogeny represents the "true" origin time.
-This might be a reasonable assumption for a well-sampled phylogeny which ideally incorporates both fossil and extant taxa, but that is not the case here, which is why we have instead chosen to infer our origin time.
-We must therefore choose something else to condition the model on.
+When calculating the probability density of a sampled tree under the birth-death model (which we have to do to sample from the posterior) we need to condition the density on some value, as the unconditioned density of a tree with a finite number of leaves is zero {% cite Stadler2010 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
+Two formulations of the probability density for the fossilized-birth-death skyline are implemented in BEAST2.
+The default for the **Birth Death Skyline Contemporary BDSParam** parameterization in BEAUti is conditioned on the time of the MRCA of the sampled individuals (conditioned on the "root").
+Alternatively, we can condition the density on the time of the origin (recall that this is the time when the birth-death process started).
+This is the parameterization we want to use here.

-Another option is to condition on ensuring that the model produces at least one sample (is observable).
+In addition, we can condition on ensuring that the model yields at least one sample (is observable).
 Depending on the type of sampling used, we can either use `conditionOnRhoSampling` or `conditionOnSurvival`: the former assumes at least one extant sample, while the latter assumes at least one sample of either type, be it an extant sample or an observed fossil.
-As our phylogeny of non-avian dinosaurs only includes extinct species, we will set these to "false" and "true" respectively.
+As our phylogeny of non-avian dinosaurs only includes extinct species, we will set these to "false" and "true", respectively.

+**====END UNCERTAINTY====**

->Change `conditionOnRoot="true"` to `conditionOnSurvival="true" conditionOnRhoSampling="false"`.
+>Change
+>```xml
+>conditionOnRoot="true"
+>```
+>to
+>```xml
+>conditionOnSurvival="true"
+>conditionOnRhoSampling="false"
+>```

 After this is the argument `contemp="true"`.
+When true, this means that all samples were collected at the same time (assumed to be the present, i.e. contemporaneous) and is the default setting for the **Birth Death Skyline Contemporary BDSParam** parameterization in BEAUti.
+Since our dataset is not homochronous, but we instead have heterochronous samples (in our case fossils that were deposited at different times), and no extant samples, we should set `contemp="false"`.
+However, the default for the fossilized-birth-death skyline is `contemp="false"`, so we can simply delete the line.

-This describes whether extant samples were collected in the present, i.e. at the age of the youngest tips.
-As we do not have extant samples, this is not relevant to our analysis, and can be removed.
-However, for our fossil sampling rate, we instead need to specify a different parameter, the `removalProbability`.
-When applying birth-death models to epidemiological datasets, sampling events are usually assumed to be associated with removal from the dataset: once a patient has been diagnosed with a pathogen, it is assumed that their pathogen is sampled and sequenced once (to enable inclusion in the phylogeny), and that they subsequently start receiving treatment, removing them from the population of diseased individuals.
-For our dataset, this would be equivalent to assuming that fossils are only deposited at the time of extinction.
-It would prevent multiple fossils existing for any single species, and mean than species for which fossils have been found could not be direct ancestors of other species in the phylogeny.
-While the relevance of these assumptions to supertrees is debatable, it is most logical to facilitate "sampled ancestors" in the case of fossil phylogenies (see {% cite Gavryushkina2014 --file Skyline-analyses-for-macroevolution/master-refs.bib %}), so we will set our `removalProbability` to 0.
+For our fossil sampling rate, we need to specify a different parameter, the `removalProbability`.
+When applying birth-death models to epidemiological datasets, sampling events are often assumed to be associated with removal; once patients have been sampled and their pathogens sequenced (which adds them to the phylogeny), it is assumed that they are removed from the infectious population, either through isolation or successful treatment and that they cannot subsequently infect anyone else.
+For our dataset, this assumption would prevent multiple fossils from existing for any single species, and mean that species for which fossils have been found could not be direct ancestors of other species in the phylogeny.
+In effect this would be equivalent to assuming that fossils are only deposited at the time of exctinction.
+We can use `removalProbability` to relax this assumption, and allow so-called "sampled ancestors".
+While the relevance of these assumptions to supertrees is debatable, it is logical to set `removalProbability` to 0 for fossil phylogenies, since the probability is vanishingly small that a species went extinct exactly at the time a fossil was deposited (see {% cite Gavryushkina2014 --file Skyline-analyses-for-macroevolution/master-refs.bib %}).

->Change `contemp="true"` to `removalProbability="0.0"`.
+>Change
+>```xml
+>contemp="true"
+>```
+>to
+>```xml
+>removalProbability="0.0"
+>```

 The last argument currently in the model line links the tree into the model.
-We need to update the name of the tree object to correspond to our fixed phylogeny which we read in at the start of the XML.
+We need to update the name of the tree object to correspond to our fixed phylogeny, which we read in at the start of the XML file.

->Change `tree="@Tree.t:empty"` to `tree="@tree"`.
+>Change
+>```xml
+>tree="@Tree.t:empty"
+>```
+>to
+>```xml
+>tree="@tree"
+>```

 The model is almost ready, but we want to add one last set of arguments to it.
 Our rates are **piecewise constant**, and we have already specified in the `state` block how many **dimensions** (constant intervals) each of our rates will have.
 By default, the break points in our rates are evenly spaced between the origin and the youngest tip, meaning that all of the intervals are the same length.
 However, we can add arguments to our model specifying when we would like our break points to be.
 For us, it makes sense to place these break points at the boundaries of geological intervals, so that we estimate a rate for each interval.
 As mentioned before, we are going to align our break points to the boundaries between the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.
 To do this, we need to supply vectors of these times relative to the phylogeny.
 We are assuming that the youngest tip, at which `t=0`, lies at the Cretaceous-Paleogene boundary, so the vectors describe the cumulative duration of these geological intervals relative to this boundary.
 We need to specify a separate vector for each of our rates.